-The diagram below describes a way of connecting the 3 way electrovalve used to control boost for the turbocharger with the integrated wastegate.
+The diagram below describes a way of connecting the 3-way electro valve used to control boost for the turbocharger with the integrated wastegate.

-The described valve is opened between the endings 2-3, if it's not powered.
-With the power on, the opened connection is between 1-2 endings.
+The described value is opened between the endings 2 - 3, if it's not powered.
+With the power on, the opened connection is between 1 - 2 endings.